 Synergy is a biopharmaceutical company focused on the development and commercialization of novel gastrointestinal (GI) therapies.

 We have pioneered discovery, research and development efforts around analogs of uroguanylin, a naturally occurring human GI peptide, for the treatment of GI diseases and disorders.
 We discovered, are developing and control 100% worldwide rights to our proprietary uroguanylin analog platform that includes two lead product candidates - plecanatide and dolcanatide.

 Plecanatide is our first uroguanylin analog currently being evaluated for use as a once-daily tablet for chronic idiopathic constipation (CIC) and irritable bowel syndrome with constipation (IBS-C).
 Plecanatide is a 16-amino acid peptide that is structurally similar to the body's naturally occurring GI peptide, uroguanylin, with the exception of a single amino acid change.
 Plecanatide is designed to replicate the activity of uroguanylin by working locally in the upper GI tract to stimulate digestive fluid movement and support regular bowel function.
 In 2015, we announced positive phase 3 data with plecanatide in two pivotal CIC clinical trials.
 The plecanatide new drug application (NDA) in CIC is currently under review by the Food and Drug Administration (FDA) and the Prescription Drug User Fee Act (PDUFA) target action date is January 29, 2017.
-In December 2016, we announced positive phase 3 data with plecanatide in two phase 3 IBS-C trials and we expect top-line data from both pivotal trials in the fourth quarter of this year.
+In December 2016, we announced positive phase 3 data with plecanatide in two pivotal IBS-C clinical trials.
 Pending approval in the CIC indication, we plan to file a New Drug Application Supplement with Clinical Data (sNDA) for plecanatide in IBS-C in the first quarter of 2017.
 Beyond these two indications, we are also evaluating opioid-induced constipation (OIC) as a potential life-cycle growth opportunity for plecanatide.